How to Connect A Camera to your Computer for Live Streaming

 71A2YAV2O0L.
 AC SL1500

-Mirrorless cameras (Tethering)
+Mirrorless cameras (USB)

 Most mirrorless camera manufactures offer a connection software for macOS on their website.
 This software allows to control most camera functions remotely from the computer.
 Depending on the camera model and connection speed, video in HD or even 4k is available on the computer.